What’s the secret to getting authority links?

 Step 1: Publish an Awesome Infographic

-Fortunately, you don’t need a 6-figure marketing budget for a professional infographic.
+Fortunately, you don’t need a 6-figure marketing budget.
 In fact, my on-page SEO infographic only cost me $250.

 Yes, the design is REALLY important.